philipwalton/blog/_articles/private-instance-variables-in-javascript.md

 }());
 ```

 In the above code, you give each instance a unique ID, and then everywhere you would have previously written `this._mileage` you now write `privateStore[this.id].mileage` which points to an object that is only accessible inside the closure created by the [IIFE](http://en.wikipedia.org/wiki/Immediately-invoked_function_expression).
 This object holds all of the private data and it's truly private.
-You can pass `Car` instances around to external code and that code can't modify the instance state.
+You can pass `Car` instances around to external code their internal state can't be modified.

 As I said before, this method works, but it has a number of downsides: